Home > Health & Wellness > Health Library > Medicines During Pregnancy

 Some medicines are known to increase the chance of birth defects

 or other problems.
-But sometimes, stopping a medicine (such as one that
+But sometimes there's more risk for the mother and her baby if she stops taking a medicine (such as one that

-to take the medicine.
-Talk to your doctor about any medicines you take if you
+controls seizures) than if she keeps taking it.
+Talk to your doctor or midwife about any medicines you take if you

 are thinking about having a baby or if you are pregnant.

-Talk to your doctor or nurse-midwife about any herbal supplements
+Talk to your doctor or midwife about any herbal supplements

-unless you talk with your doctor or nurse-midwife first.
+unless you talk with your doctor or midwife first.

 Women who are trying to get pregnant and those who are pregnant